 Founding document

-They begin quietly — with uncertainty, blurred roles, informal arrangements, and people trying to do their best without clear support.
+Housing crises rarely begin with collapse or emergency.They begin quietly — with uncertainty, blurred roles, informal arrangements, and people trying to do their best without clear support.You might recognize this if:• something in your living situation feels off, but hard to name

-• owners carrying responsibility from a distance
+• owners managing from a distance

-• frontline and precarious workers under strain
+• frontline or precarious workers under strain

 • tradespeople asked to fix what systems delay